edunavar/QA_test_certificated_by_WIZELINE/README.md

 # QA_test_certificated_by_WIZELINE
-Assessment for the certificated by WIZELINE
+Assessments for the certificated by WIZELINE